 7. Poor Launch Tactics

-The problem: Your book had little to know fanfare when it first launched, so no one bought it, and Amazon assumed these low sales = low interest, so the book didn't get picked up by the algorithm.
+The problem: Your book had little to no fanfare when it first launched, so no one bought it, and Amazon assumed these low sales = low interest, so the book didn't get picked up by the algorithm.

 If you just throw your book out there and do very little to promote it once it's published, you are not likely to see many sales.